gauravtiwari/graphql-server-examples/ruby/README.md

-# Ruby based frameworks
+# Ruby based web frameworks

-A set of GraphQL server implementation on popular ruby frameworks.
+A set of GraphQL server implementation on popular ruby web frameworks.